-Any member who thinks debate has gone on long enough can "move the previous question" (the one last put to the House-in this case, whether the bill should pass).
+Any member not participating in a debate who thinks debate has gone on long enough can "move the previous question" (the one last put to the House-in this case, whether the bill should pass).
 This motion itself is nondebatable, and requires 60 votes to pass.
 If it succeeds, the bill is immediately put to a vote.
-If a motion for the previous question fails, debate on the bill continues.14
+If a motion for the previous question fails, debate on the bill can continue.
+14